marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 ## Course Objective

-*The ability to read and write are obvious fundamental skills critical to all academic and quantitative pursuits.* **Fast approaching this level of fundamental importance is the ability to write computer programs to analyze and manipulate data sets ever increasing in richness and size.** This skillset is necessary to work with a wide array of systems whose models and behavior are sufficienlty complex to make analysis by hand intractable. *These approaches are highly salient not only for neuroscience, but have wide applicability to data analysis in general.*
+*The ability to read and write are obvious fundamental skills critical to all academic and quantitative pursuits.* **Fast approaching this level of fundamental importance is the ability to write computer programs to analyze and manipulate data sets ever increasing in richness and size.** This skillset is necessary to work with a wide array of systems whose models and behavior are sufficienlty complex to make analysis by hand intractable.

 **In this course you will translate problems into code applying modern approaches for data analysis, statistical inference and modeling to various levels of neural systems and their component behavior.** We will use Python as a coding environment, and you will be exposed to resources and options for scientific computing.

+ Although geared for neuroscience, the approaches covered in this course are highly salient for a wide array of applications.

 ## Requirements